-- 40 The ECAL was calibrated employing both test beam and pp collision data.
-A crystal-to-crystal - calibration was achieved by requiring a symmetry in the energy deposits in the $r-\phi$ plan, and - electrons from the Z peak were used to set the overall scale [9].
-The energy resolution obtained

-43 with this dataset is 1.5%.
+The ECAL was calibrated by using both test beam and pp collision data.
+Within collision data this was done by requiring symmetry in energy deposits in $r - \phi$ planes, using electrons from energy resolution obtained with this dataset is 1.5%.